Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - combining plants with potions

-Storytelling Through Notes
+Narrative Through Notes

-We added more than 100 notes to Barbados.
+We added over 100 notes on Barbados.

 These notes: